-In the case of slot-meter payments for gas and electricity both the payments in the D books and the rebate at Q27 A schedule should be abated.
+In the case of slot-meter payments for gas and electricity both the payments in the D books and the rebate at Q27 A household schedule should be abated.

-c) Cars
+Cars c)

 Expenditure on all entries referring to cars should be abated.
-This includes rent and rates of a garage where these are paid separately (if two or more members of H/H receive car allowances the payment at 025 A schedule should be split between them for abatement purposes).
+This includes rent and rates of a garage where these are paid separately (if two or more members of H/H receive car allowances the payment at Q15 schedule should be split between them for abatement purposes).